deceasedvector/portfolio/docs/writing-samples/video.md

 title: Video
 ---

-# `Video` Integrating with FlexPay for Payment Recovery
+# Integrating with FlexPay for Payment Recovery

 ???+ example "Meta"